Archit-kumar/books/README.md

 API Documentation :

-    you can find the all api's those are expose on the following url of swagger
+    you can find all exposed api's documentation on the following url of swagger

     http://localhost:8081/swagger-ui.html